jaclu/tmux-packet-loss/README.md

 Only appears if losses are at or above threshold level.
 Convenient way to see if there are connectivity issues.

 This plugin runs a background process using repeated runs of ping to evaluate % package loss.
+Loss level is calculated as the average of the stored data points.

 On modern tmux versions this background process is terminated when tmux exits, see Tmux Compatibility for more details about versions and limitations.

 ## Dependencies